Ranking Lab ― The Measured Editorial Desk

 Findings Against Conventional Wisdom

 Minato Mirai 21 ranks No. 1.
-Guided by a master plan drawn up in 1983, it has spent over 40 years converting a former shipyard site into a mixed-use new town center of offices, retail, culture, and housing — the only candidate that scores high across all six axes at once.
+Guided by a 1979 basic concept and begun in 1983, it has spent over 40 years converting former sites including the Mitsubishi Heavy Industries Yokohama shipyard into a mixed-use new town center of offices, retail, culture, and housing — the only candidate that scores high across all six axes at once.

 Nationally famous Kichijoji lands last (27th).
-Station-area redevelopment has been proposed more than once but never realized, and the existing streetscape has not changed much.
+No large-scale station-area redevelopment has been realized, and the existing streetscape has not changed much.
 A contrast case showing that "being famous" and "having been reshaped by redevelopment" are separate axes.

 Omiya sits near the bottom (26th, debated).
 It was already one of Japan's leading rail hubs before redevelopment, and while commercial renewal has progressed around the station, the change in its function as a transit node itself is small.
 A district that was already high-functioning has less room to show change.